secure-software-engineering/DroidBench/README.md

 * **AsyncTask1**: Sensitive data is read in onCreate() and send out in a dedicated thread started using Android's AsyncTask mechanism.
 * **JavaThread1**: Sensitive data is read in onCreate() and send out in a dedicated thread started using Java's normal threading mechanism.
 * **Executor1**: Sensitive data is read in onCreate() and send out in a dedicated thread started using Java's Executor mechanism.
+* **Looper1**: Sensitive data is read in onCreate() and enqueued for a custom thread hosting an Android Looper whose handler sends out the data.

 Emulator Detection <img src="https://raw.github.com/secure-software-engineering/DroidBench/develop/new.gif"/>
 --------------------